Jay Leno's Garage

 Leno examines the U.S. Army's fuel-efficient FED Alpha along with General Dennis L. Via.

-Jay Leno's Garage is an American web and former television series about motor vehicles, primarily cars and motorbikes, starring Jay Leno, the former host of The Tonight Show.
-Originally a web series for NBC.com, a special aired on CNBC in August 2014 and the show became a weekly prime-time series on the channel, airing from 2015 until 2022 before moving to YouTube.
+Jay Leno's Garage is an American web and former television series about motor vehicles and automotive culture, produced by and starring Jay Leno, the former host of The Tonight Show.
+It began in 2014 as a web series for NBC.com; a special also aired on CNBC in August of that year.
+In 2015, the show became a weekly prime-time series on the channel, where it aired until 2022 before moving to YouTube.

-Leno does car and motorcycle reviews on classic cars, super cars like the McLaren P1, restored cars, vintage and sports cars.
+Leno's reviews cover classic cars, super cars like the McLaren P1, restored cars, vintage and sports cars.
 Jay Leno's Big Dog Garage is located in Burbank, California, near Hollywood Burbank Airport.
 In 2016, the show won a Primetime Emmy Award for "Outstanding Special Class – Short-Format Nonfiction Program".

-The series was canceled from network broadcast in January 2023 after seven seasons; however, Leno continues to produce the series for his YouTube channel, which has over 3.69 million subscribers as of August 2024.
+In January 2023, the network announced its decision to stop broadcasting the series after seven seasons.
+Leno continues to produce the series for his YouTube channel, which has over 3.99 million subscribers as of August 2026.